-If I had to pigeonhole my work, I would say that my methods and writing style are loosely Analytic, but that I do not hesitate to venture into American pragmatism and Continental phenomenology, especially when those traditions connect with recent results in cognitive science.
+If I had to pigeonhole my writing, I would say that my methods and style are loosely Analytic, but that I do not hesitate to venture into American pragmatism and Continental phenomenology, especially when those traditions connect with recent results in cognitive science.
 For instance, my book Consciousness and the Philosophy of Signs, which just came out in soft-cover, applies some of the ideas of C. S. Peirce to debates in philosophy of mind.
 Most philosophers know Peirce as the founder of American pragmatism, but few know that he also coined the term “qualia,” which is meant to capture the intrinsic feel of an experience.
 Since pragmatic verification and qualia are usually seen as conflicting commitments, I try to understand how Peirce could (or thought he could) have it both ways.
 At the biannual Toward a Science of Consciousness conference, my work was the object of a symposium titled “Against Mindless Pragmatism.”
 That slogan summarizes well this component of my work.